lmy441900/lmy441900.github.io/_posts/2016-09-10-my-gpg-configuration.md

 ### armor (or armour)

-This let GPG put ASCII-armored results. ~~By deafult GPG puts binary results (and even to `stdout`!).~~ Use ASCII text makes your encrypted or signed file more explicit about what it is.
+This let GPG put ASCII-armored results.
+By deafult GPG puts binary results (and even to `stdout`!).
+Use ASCII text makes your encrypted or signed file more explicit about what it is.

-Update: GPG is now smart enough...
+Update: ~~GPG is now smart enough...~~ **GPG still puts binary data to stdout...** The ASCII armoured text is more bloated than the binary format, so if you are encrypting or signing a big file, change it back.

 ### expert

+**Update: I don't recommend this anymore.
+This option also disables some check on "insane" operations, so for key generation I recommend adding `--expert` manually.**

 This option enables GPG to use new features (though those will be not so recommended, for compability reasons), such as ECC keypair generating.